 We all have an idea of who we will be as a mother.
 But, more often than not, that vision never comes into view.

 For me, I found out I couldn’t get pregnant.
-I hit a roadblock and it

-	almost floored me.
-But, I steered off that path and made a new path to
+I hit a roadblock and it almost floored me.
+But, I steered off that path and made a new path to motherhood.

-	motherhood.
 My own path.
-Adoption turned out to be my road to motherhood

-	and I wouldn’t have it any other way.
+Adoption turned out to be my road to motherhood and I wouldn’t have it any other way.

 The writer of the email also dreamed of becoming a mother.
-But when it

-	finally happened for her, it didn’t look like the picture she always had

-	in her head.
+But when it finally happened to her, it didn’t look like the picture she always had in her head.

 Let me share a few lines from her email:

 “Our boys are not typical.
 Our oldest was born with a very rare disease and will most likely not make it to 18.
 Each time he gets a cold or any type of illness, it can cause brain damage.
 He has spent a good portion of his life in the hospital as we fight to give him the best chance he has.”

 As you can imagine, not many mothers prepare themselves for such a heart-breaking and difficult roadblock.
 How can you prepare for something like that?
 You can’t.

 It’s so easy to doubt your ability as a mother, but you ARE the mother your child needs you to be.

 Motherhood might not look or feel the way you thought it would.
 But it doesn’t matter.
 This is your story as a mother, and you are the mother that your children need.